-Timetable for 2024 - 25 SIA Process
+Timetable for 2025 - 26 SIA Process

-Application process for trainees will begin and stay open for 1 month.
-1 st September - 30 th September HET to send TPDs a list of their trainees that have applied for an SIA.
-TPDs to review and add in any relevant information.
-First week of October All applications received will be reviewed and HET will create a list of trainees that have applied for each SIA.
-TPDs will confirm information that needs to be sent to SIA leads.
-First two weeks of October Scores and rankings to be returned to HET and TPDs by SIA group leaders as soon as possible.
-Mid October - Mid November HET Officers to review scores and collate for TPDs Mid November - 1 st December TPD's to review all information and allocate trainees to posts 1 st December - 18 th December Trainees informed of allocations and asked to confirm Trainees informed - 1 st week of January their acceptance Trainee deadline to confirm acceptance - 31 st January Rotational grids sent to College Tutors who will then April 2024 (for August intake) inform their SIA leads of trainee allocations.
-October 2024 (for February intake)
+Updated 2025-26 SIA information and handbook to be uploaded on London School of Anaesthesia website 8 th July Online application process for trainees will begin and stay open for 1 month 1 st September - 30 th September HET to collate and send application forms to TPDs First 2 weeks of October TPDs to review and verify applications Second 2 weeks of October Applications sent to module leads.
+Scores and rankings to be returned to HET and TPDs by SIA group leads as soon as possible.
+1 st - 30 th November TPD's to review all information and allocate trainees to posts 1 st - 15 th December Trainees informed of allocations and asked to confirm their acceptance Trainees informed - 1 st week of January Trainee deadline to confirm acceptance - 31 st January Rotational grids sent to College Tutors who will then inform their SIA leads of trainee allocations.
+April 2025 (for August intake) October 2025 (for February intake) Notice period for changes to allocated SIAs August 2025 start - by end of January 2025 February 2026 start - by end of July 2025